What is PRP Injection for Knee Pain, and how does it work?

 • Do use low-impact aerobic and short and frequent workouts.

-• Will you use your rehab plan and monitor the symptoms?
+• Follow your rehab plan and monitor the symptoms.

-• There is no need to go into high impact and heavy loads immediately.
+• Do not go into high impact and heavy loads immediately.

 • Swelling and sharp pain are not to be disregarded.
-Modify and educate your practitioner.
+Modify and inform your practitioner.

 Are There Any Side Effects of PRP Injections?